NotWoods/tigeroakes.com/_projects/yelp.md

   - Redux
   - SQL
   - jQuery
-description:
+description: >
-  A feature I helped build at Yelp for my internship, which makes it easier for users to request quotes from home services businesses.
+  For my intern project at Yelp, I helped create a new feature on the desktop website to make it easier for users to request quotes from home services businesses.
+  Rather than search for a business and write a message to them from scratch, "Describe Your Project" lets users answer multiple-choice questions before they are presented with businesses to send their request to.
 ---
 For my intern project at Yelp, I helped create a new feature on the desktop website to make it easier for users to request quotes from home services businesses.